Conrad of Parzham

 Conrad of Parzham, O.F.M.
 Cap.
-(22 December 1818 – 21 April 1894), was a German Franciscan lay brother.
+(22 December 1818 – 21 April 1894), was a German Capuchin lay brother.
 He served for over 40 years in the post of porter of the Capuchin friary in Altötting, through which work he gained a widespread reputation for his wisdom and holiness.
-He has been declared a saint by the Catholic Church.
+He has been canonized by the Catholic Church.

 Life

 Early life

 Born 22 December 1818, he was baptized with the name of John, the son of Bartholomäus Birndorfer and Gertrude Niedermayer, and was born on the family farm in Parzham, now a part of the town of Bad Griesbach, then in the Kingdom of Bavaria, now part of Germany.
 Baptized Johann Evangelist, he was the second youngest of 12 children, five of whom died in infancy.

 At the age of six, he started elementary school in nearby Weng.
-Young John's devotion was noticeable especially when he prayed in church, the distant location of which was no hindrance to his visiting it frequently even in inclement weather.
+His devotion was noticeable especially when he prayed in church.
+The distant location was no hindrance to his visiting it frequently even in inclement weather.
 He had a great devotion to the Blessed Virgin, and each day fervently recited the rosary.
 On feast days he frequently made a journey to some remote shrine of the Blessed Mother.
 During such pilgrimages, always made on foot, he was engaged in prayer, and when he returned in the evening, he was usually still fasting.

 John spent his early years on the family farm.
 His mother died when he was 14; his father two years later.
 After attending a parish mission in 1838, he decided to enter the religious life.
-The following year, at the age of 31, and after distributing his inheritance, he was admitted as a lay brother among the Capuchin Franciscan friars.
+The following year, at the age of 31, and after distributing his inheritance, he was admitted as a lay brother among the Capuchin friars.